The Arcadia 2001 featured joysticks you could unscrew

 Along with the Arcadia 2001, Emerson also promises to join the plethora of companies making computer add-ons for the Atari 2600 with its TCI-16 piggy-back keyboard, which would play Arcadia 2001 games along with Atari carts.
 It never sees the light of day.

-Located in video game development hotbed Parsippany, New Jersey, Emerson Radio Corp. is a manufacturer of low-rent electronic equipment such as televisions, VCRs, radios and microwaves.
+The diminutive Arcadia 2001 video game console springs from a location you might not immediately identify as a video game development hotbed: Parsippany, New Jersey, Located there, Emerson Radio Corp. is a manufacturer of low-rent electronic equipment such as televisions, VCRs, radios and microwaves.
 At the June 1982 CES show in Chicago they debut the Arcadia 2001, later releasing the system and retailing it for 200 dollars U.S..
 Inside its compact cabinet is an 8-bit 3.58 MHz Signetics 2650 CPU, powering a eight colour video display allowing four moving sprites onscreen at any one time with a screen resolution of 208 x 108.
 It sports a paltry 1K internal RAM, with the game cartridges packing 8K.
 Its graphics capability is a bit better than the Atari VCS, but only on par with the Intellivision, itself already a two year old system.
 The sound capability is a piddling one tone, accompanied by a noise generator.
 The Arcadia‘s controls are a clever innovation on the Intellivision; they feature control discs into which plastic sticks can be screwed for that Atari controller feeling.
 They also ape Mattel and Coleco’s consoles by having a 12 button keypad for use with game overlays, along with two fire buttons.
 There is space on the top cover to store the controllers when not in use, although no place to put the cords.

 The Lost Arcadia